Gabrielle (singer): 1999–2001: Rise and Greatest Hits

 "When a Woman" was released as the third single from Rise in June 2000.
 The song reached number six on the UK Singles Chart and was the second-highest-charting single from the album.
 It became Gabrielle's eighth top ten hit.
 "Should I Stay" was released as a single in 2000 and was the fourth and final single released from the Rise album.
 The song charted at 13 in the UK Singles Chart, the fourth top 15 hit from the album.
 The video for the single is very moody and depicts the atmosphere of the song more so than having a linear storyline.
-The song samples part of the BBC News theme.
 In 2004, it was used in the second episode of the BBC drama serial Blackpool.

 Gabrielle released her first greatest hits collection on 12 November 2001, entitled Dreams Can Come True, Greatest Hits Vol. 1.
 The album achieved success in the UK where it was certified as a four times platinum seller and became the fifth best selling album of 2001.
 It was also the 76th biggest selling album of that Decade in the UK.
 The lead single from the greatest hits album was "Out of Reach" which was also from the soundtrack to the film Bridget Jones's Diary.
 The song reached number four in the UK and nine in Australia, making it her second biggest hit in the country and also the 37th highest selling single of 2001.
 It remained on the chart there for more than 20 weeks.
 In New Zealand, the song was the tenth most successful single of 2001.
 The song has sold 320,000 copies in the UK as stated by the Official UK Charts Company.
 The second and final single from the album was "Don't Need the Sun to Shine (To Make Me Smile)".
 The single managed to peak at number nine in the UK Singles Chart, the song was also her eighth consecutive top 15 hit in the UK and her tenth top ten hit.